biagioo/Garage-App/notes.md

     have to refresh the page

-redirect to all garages page
+redirect to all garages page -- ?

-home button -- duplicates cars in the each garage